dustinpfister/blog_posts/_posts/js-javascript-example-canvas-module.md

 ## 4 - Conclusion

 The current state of the canvas module seems to work okay thus far, but there are a few more features that I would like to add.
 However I think most of this functionality should be added in the form of optional plug ins rather than making the module itself more bloated.
+In my canvas example posts I have one example that is just drawing stars with a canvas element and a little javaScript code, I think I would like to have that to work with as a draw points method but I do not think I want to hard code it into the canvas module itself.